yuno-payments/yuno-docs/docs/PLUGINS/vtex/vtex-headless-integration-guide.md

 npm install @yuno-payments/sdk-web-vtex
 ```

-## Payment Response Payloads
+## Payment response payloads

-When processing payments through **Yuno and VTEX**, the `yunopartnerbr.yuno` connector generates a structured payload containing all the necessary transaction details.
-Below, we provide example payloads for credit card payments and Pix payments (APMs).
+When you process payments with **Yuno and VTEX**, the `yunopartnerbr.yuno` connector automatically generates a structured payload containing all relevant transaction details.
+You do not need to manually modify or format this payload.
+The structure of the payload adapts dynamically based on the selected payment method (for example, credit card or Pix).

+Below you will find example payloads for credit card and Pix payments.

-> 📘 Payload Generation and Structure
+> 📘 **About payload generation**
 >
-> - Automated Generation: Merchants do not need to modify or format the payload manually.
+> - **Automated:** The payload is generated automatically by the connector.
-> - Dynamic Structure: The payload format adapts based on the selected payment method (credit card, Pix, etc.).
+> - **Dynamic:** The structure changes depending on the payment method.
-> - Seamless Integration: The data is retrieved automatically from Yuno's connector when processing transactions in VTEX.
+> - **Seamless integration:** The data is retrieved directly from Yuno’s connector during VTEX transactions.
 >
-> For more details, access the [API reference](https://docs.y.uno/reference/create-payment).
+> For more information, see the [API reference](https://docs.y.uno/reference/create-payment).

-### Credit Card Payment Payload
+### Credit card payment payload

-The following JSON response represents a credit card payment authorization processed through Yuno.
+The following JSON example shows a typical credit card payment authorization response generated by Yuno.

 ```json
 {